georgemck/vec-footpedal-hid-linux/README.md

 A quick and dirty implementation of mapping for a VEC footpedal HID device on Linux

 ## Features
-* Allows remapping of a VEC footpedal to any keys.
+* Allows remapping of a VEC footpedal to any keys/mouse events.
 * Automatically finds the footpedal.
 Automatically reconnects on disconnection.
 * Doesn't require sudo, if you follow these instructions.